TheBeardedQuack/tomt_bevycss/README.md

 ## CSS Subset

 TOMT_BevyCSS only supports a subset of CSS at moment, since many properties and features requires more advanced selectors, components and properties which currently isn't implemented.
+The goal of this fork however, is to develop additional CSS comforts like additional selectors, and color functions.

 Here you can find a list of all currently supported selectors and properties: